“Irene Wortham Center provides a happy, healthy and safe home for loved ones.”

 Irene Wortham Center Accredited Intermediate Care Homes include:

-- Rose St. Home: Ranging in age from childhood to mid-twenties, these residents are the most medically fragile and receive a level of care that reflects this.
+- Rose St. Home: Ranging in age from childhood to mid-thirties, these residents are the most medically fragile and receive a level of care that reflects this.

-- Dogwood Home: Ranging in age from late twenties to older adults, these residents have moderate to profound developmental challenges.
+- Dogwood Home: Ranging in age from early twenties to older adults, these residents have moderate to profound developmental challenges.